Oran-123/Cheap-Chopping-Chops/README.md

 * Visuals of shop locations
 * Enquiry form that allows users to select options such as the store location, the barber, and the style

+## Exemption

+* I expect to know that my booking enquiry was submitted successfully
+* I expect that links to all of the social media open in a new tab
+* I expect all content to be accurate and without grammar mistakes
+* I expect to receive a discount code for joining the waitlist
+* I expect the site to be responsive and for the quality not to be impacted by the different screen sizes
+* I expect to be able to navigate to all of the pages via the navigation bar i.e., links work correctly